PrabinaMeher/PlantDRP/README.md

 # Usage
 - Create a working directory.
 - Place all the downloaded files and bin folder in the working directory.
-- Before running the script the user needs to make few changes in the R code file.
+- Before running the script the user needs to make few changes in the _**plantdrp.R**_ file.

-  - User can use its own FASTA file by replacing the gene.fasta file inside the R code with the name of its file in the following line
+  - User can use its own FASTA file by replacing the _**gene.fasta**_ file inside the R code with the name of its file in the following line

         [21] x <- readAAStringSet("example.fasta")
         [21] x <- readAAStringSet("replace with your FASTA file name")